 Store the soup without the tortilla strips or garnishes.

-It should be stored in the refrigerator in an air-tight container for 3-4 days.
+It should be stored in the refrigerator in an air-tight container for 3-4 days or the freezer for up 3 months.

 Leftover tortilla strips can be stored in an air-tight container on the counter for up to 5 days.